yigitalpalakoc/METU_CENG_HW/README.md

 # METU_CENG_HW
-HOmeworks given by the department.
+Homeworks given by the department.